 4.00 CONSULTATIONS REQUIRED/CARRIED OUT 4.01 Prior to the Capital Investment Programme commencing, the team held Member workshops, where most Members attended and were actively involved in the design and delivery of the current Capital Programme.
 We also held Tenant Federation workshops where we engaged with the federation with regards to what priority and which order the works should be completed, along with holding tenant consultation workshops in our FCC Connects Centres and community centres engaging with our tenants and discussing the Capital Programme along with ascertaining what order tenants would prefer to have components of their home upgraded first.
 Moving forwards, and as part of the next phase of the Capital Programme and decarbonisation retrofit programme, the Capital Works Team will again be consulting with Members, tenants and tenant groups to ensure that each is engaged with and to ensure their preferences and any concerns with regards to this next phase are considered and implemented as we have previously.
 4.02 In addition to the work detailed within this report, there is a wider issue that needs to be considered around the potential to undertake regeneration schemes on some of our estates rather than continue to commit funding to assets that will be expensive to continue to maintain and run, have high numbers of voids and which are expensive to heat and run for the tenant.
-Consultations will need to be held with members and tenants as the Council progresses with its investment plans and this will be completed prior to any works being procured and delivered.
-4.03 The report was presented to the Community, Housing and Assets Overview and Scrutiny Committee on the 12 th October 2022.
+This will also include a significant focus on tenant 'behaviour change'; which will be a key factor in reaching targets and lowering tenant's energy bills and will run parallel to any Decarbonisation work.